 How to get there: It’s extremely hard to park close by, so I recommend you to walk from the São Bento train station.

 The cathedral is one of the oldest churches in Porto, dating from the twelfth century, and it harmoniously combines both Romanesque, Gothic and Baroque style.
 It is surrounded by narrow streets that go all the way to the Douro river, such as the famous Dark Street.

 The cathedral of Porto is not only one of the best viewpoints of the city, but also a great starting point for your day, as it has a tourist center right in front of it.

 Tickets: The entrance to the cathedral of Porto used to be free but these days you need to pay.
 Nowadays, you can buy a ticket to visit both the cathedral of Porto and the Episcopal Palace (where the bishop lives) for 5€.
 You can but the ticket on the spot.

-How to get to the Cathedral of Porto: it’s 5min walking distance from the train & subway station São Bento.
+How to get there: the church of Lapa is a 10 minutes walking distance from the subway station Lapa.

 Church of Santa Clara

-How to get to the Church of Santa Clara: it’s 5min walking distance from the train & subway station São Bento and 2 min away from the Cathedral of Porto.
+How to get there: the church of Santa Clara is a 10 minutes walking distance from the São Bento train station and 2 minutes away from the cathedral of Porto.

 Church of Carmelitas and Church of Carmo

-How to get to these churches: it’s 15min walking distance from the subway stations Lapa and São Bento.
-There are also several buses right in front of it.
+How to get there: these churches are a 10 minutes walking distance from the subway stations Aliados and São Bento.
+There are also several buses that stop right in front of it.